Optimizing Video for the Web

 Good Data Cleanup Practices

-Finally, good data cleanup practices are key to implementing a good corporate digital responsibility discipline within your organization.
+Finally, good data disposal practices are key to implementing a good corporate digital responsibility discipline within your organization.
 Unused data takes up unnecessary server space which costs money and wastes energy.
 Plus, if the software you use to manage the data is out-of-date or the data includes customer information it could be a privacy and security risk as well.

 Be sure to remove videos from your online library that are outdated or only have a few views.
 Your sustainability and marketing efforts are both served when you’re smart about the content you share, keeping only the most relevant, useful, and best-performing videos.

-Optimizing Video: Final Thoughts
+Optimizing Videos for the Web: Final Thoughts

 Online video is a powerful tool in your marketing arsenal.
 However, success requires careful planning and consideration.
 By following good UX, hosting, and video optimization practices, you can be sure that your video not only keeps users engaged but also reduces its environmental impact as well.